-Warm green is used as a key color to express a comfortable and sustainable image where nature, people
+Warm green is used as a key color to express a comfortable and sustainable image where nature, people and IT are intermingled.

 For details of SCSK LINK SQUARE, please refer to the page on the right.

 Opened "SCSK LINK SQUARE," a SCSK Branding Base